SashaD826/Portfolio/README.md

   **Results:** Goal achieved, but to make the code even better API should be used to fully automate the process.

   **Data Source:** [Portfolio Composition CSV](https://github.com/SashaD826/Portfolio/blob/main/etf_portfolio_rebalancing.csv)
+   ### Monte Carlo Simulation for a Stock Portfolio
+  **Description:** This Python script executes a Monte Carlo simulation, a stochastic model that accounts for the historical performance of selected assets, but also introduces volatility to simulate market unpredictability.
+30000 simulations are generated.

+  **Problem:** Price of non-US assets have to be converted to USD.
+The simulation assumes daily rebalancing to maintain constant asset weights over the ten-year period.
+While this simplifies the model, it provides a more consistent baseline for modeling than allowing asset allocation to drift.

+  **Goal:** To forecast the potential value of the portfolio over a period of 10 years.
+To calculate the probability of incuring loss vs. the probability of assets doubling or tripling in value.

+  - Python code[`Monte Carlo Simulation Python`]

+  **Result:** The Mean and Median portfolio values are visualized using line chart and histogram, with the histogram illustrating the distribution of outcomes.
+Future Improvements: Planned updates include calculating the Sharpe ratio and adding an algorithm to determine optimal asset allocation.
    ### 📈 📉 Alphabet Stock Evaluation
   **Description:** Power BI dashboard provides a comprehensive, interactive analysis of GOOG stock's daily investment attractiveness over 20+ years, incorporating essential indicators and dynamic visualizations.